fabio-sassi/zm/MANUAL.md

 		zm_go(vm , 5);
 	}

-### Task Resume Argument:
+### The Resume Argument:

-The local variables system above is a way to store data but can also be used to exchange messages.
+The local variables system above is a way to store data and can also be used to exchange messages.
 Anyway there is a more flexible feature to exchange variable between tasks: the *resume argument*.
-The resume argument allow to set a `void *` pointer that will be accessible in resumed task as **zmarg** in the first machine step.
+The resume argument allow pass a `void` pointer to a resume function/operator that will be accessible in resumed task as **zmarg**.
+This pointer will be avaible only after a resume in the first machine step.

 	ZMTASKDEF( Foo )
 	{